 What is DMAP?

-The Deer Management Assistance Program enables biologists to help landowners and resource managers implement site specific deer management on their lands.
+The Deer Management Assistance Program (DMAP) enables biologists to help landowners and resource managers implement site-specific deer management on their lands.

 DMAP permits are valid for use only during the open deer hunting seasons and can only be used by licensed hunters.
-For many, this is the "right" time to harvest deer.
 Only deer without antlers or having antlers measuring less than three inches in length may be taken under the authority of a DMAP permit.

 DMAP is intended to supplement but not replace Deer Management Permits on specific sites.
 In some situations, Damage Permits may also be necessary to help landowners reduce deer numbers.